sighupio/fury-distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 | [nodeSelector](#specdistributionmodulesauthoverridesnodeselector) | `object` | Optional |
 | [tolerations](#specdistributionmodulesauthoverridestolerations)   | `array`  | Optional |

+### Description

+Override the common configuration with a particular configuration for the Auth module.

 ## .spec.distribution.modules.auth.overrides.ingresses

 ## .spec.distribution.modules.auth.overrides.nodeSelector

 ### Description

-The node selector to use to place the pods for the auth module
+Set to override the node selector used to place the pods of the Auth module.

 ## .spec.distribution.modules.auth.overrides.tolerations